Vistors:

 BD-RATE for PSNR/MS-SSIM Metrics

-TABLE IV.
+TABLE 7.
 BD-RATE (%) COMPARISON FOR PSNR.
-THE ANCHOR IS VTM.
+SHORT SETTING WITH

-TABLE V. BD-RATE (%) COMPARISON FOR MS-SSIM.
-THE ANCHOR IS VTM.
+TABLE 8.
+BD-RATE (%) COMPARISON FOR MS-SSIM.
+SHORT SETTING WITH

 BibTeX